Skip to main content

 Management API Examples

-To modify this to use a secure API call, change http:// to https:// and remove the port number :8080 from the URL:
+To modify this to use a secure API call, change http:// to https://:

-Note: If you are using a self-signed certificate (your own, or the Speechmatics ertificate that is used by default), then you will see a warning like this when using the above curl command:
+If you are using a self-signed certificate (your own, or the Speechmatics certificate used by default), then you will see a warning like this when using the above curl command:

 curl: (60) SSL certificate problem: self signed certificate